Devtherapycode/OpenFund-Mobile/README.md

 OpenFund is a donation platform that enables fans to support their favorite streamers and YouTubers.
 Built with Flutter for iOS and Android.

-## Features

-- Discover new creators
-- Follow your favorite streamers and YouTubers
-- Manage donations through integrated wallet
-- User profiles and settings
-- Native iOS and Android support

 ## Getting Started

 ### Prerequisites